projectchrono/chrono/doxygen/documentation/tutorials/cosimulation/demo_cosim_hydraulics.md

 - Compile the Chrono program;

-- Run the Chrono program; it will enter a wait state, because it is waiting Simulink to connect;
+- Run the Chrono program; it will enter a wait state because it is waiting Simulink to connect;

 - Open the ''Input/Output'' orange scope block in Simulink, simply to plot some results.

 - Run the Simulink model by pressing the '>' button in the Simulink interface;

 The two codes will run in parallel and will exchange data periodically up to the end of the simulation or up to when one presses 'stop' or aborts the Chrono program.

 ![](http://projectchrono.org/assets/manual/Tutorial_cosim_hydraulics_08.png)